 Two AIS base stations located on site;

-Part of the functional components of the ASM in charge of monitoring and configuring the AIS-PCU;
+Part of the functional components of the AIS-SM in charge of monitoring and configuring the AIS-PCU;

 The required infrastructure for the PSS (GPS, RF equipment, UPS, network, etc.).

-The required infrastructure is also highlighted by a box including the RF equipment, the GPS antenna, cables, the UPS, the local area network, the local router, the wide area network, the AIS-PCU hardware and part of the ASM hardware.
+The required infrastructure is also highlighted by a box including the RF equipment, the GPS antenna, cables, the UPS, the local area network, the local router, the wide area network, the AIS-PCU hardware and part of the AIS-SM hardware.

 Example of AIS Physical Shore Station of the AIS Service